Utah State Aggies

 The Utah State Aggies are the intercollegiate athletic teams that represent Utah State University, located in Logan, Utah.
 Utah State fields 16 – seven men and nine women – National Collegiate Athletic Association (NCAA) varsity athletic teams.
-They compete in the Mountain West Conference.
+They compete in the Pac-12 Conference (Pac-12).
 On September 23, 2024, Utah State accepted an offer to leave the Mountain West and join the Pac-12 Conference on July 1, 2026.